 - Foods with a glycemic index 55 or less cause a slow spike in blood sugar levels.

-Having more knowledge of the glycemic index of food and how it raises blood sugar, many people ask, does brown rice or oatmeal have a higher GI?
+Having more knowledge of the glycemic index of food and how it raises blood sugar, many people wonder which of the two foods has a higher GI?

-Although oatmeal has the better score, brown rice is considered a medium-GI food falling into the 56 to 69 range.
+Although it has the better score, brown rice is considered a medium-GI food falling into the 56 to 69 range.

 Steel-cut oats have a lower GI because they are the least processed.
 Rolled oats are a little higher because they’ve been partially cooked.
 Quick oats have been steamed and rolled into thinner pieces to cook quicker.
 This process increases their GI.